 Employers can request individuals to apply for Enhanced DBS checks if an offer of employment has been made.
 By following the correct procedure, the employer will have met their legal obligations; therefore, they are meeting their safeguarding requirements.

-Enhanced DBS checks cost £69.80 with Online DBS Checks, who are authorised with the DBS to carry out checks.
+Enhanced DBS checks cost £69.80 with Online DBS Checks, who are authorised by the DBS to carry out checks.

 How long does an Enhanced DBS take?
 You can usually expect an outcome within seven working days.
 Though if you register with us for our Fast Track DBS service, some certificates are delivered within as little as 48 hours.